RahulNaik2611/Churn-Analysis-portfolio/README.md

 Thank you for visiting our repository!
 We hope you find this project valuable and informative.

-## About Me
+## 👨‍💻 About Me

-My name is **B Rahul Naik**, and I am very interested in data projects.
-I completed my B.Tech in Mechanical Engineering in 2022, and since then, I have developed a keen interest in computer science and technology.
-My skill set includes:
+Hello!
+I’m **B Rahul Naik**, a passionate data enthusiast with a strong interest in technology-driven solutions.
+I completed my **B.Tech in Mechanical Engineering (2022)**, and since then, I have been actively expanding my expertise in **data analytics, software development, and database management**.

-- Java
-- Spring Boot
+### 🔹 Technical Skills:
-- Python
+- **Programming & Backend Development:** Java, Spring Boot, Python
-- SQL
-- MongoDB
-- PostgreSQL
-- Microsoft SQL Server
+- **Databases & SQL:** SQL, MongoDB, PostgreSQL, Microsoft SQL Server
-- Power BI
-- Excel
+- **Data Analytics & Visualization:** Power BI, Excel

+I enjoy working on **data-driven projects** and leveraging technology to create meaningful insights.
+Feel free to explore my work and connect with me! 🚀